Roman-Flossler/Story-Show-Gallery/README.md

 - SSG can load a **signpost** to other galleries behind the last photo.
 [See the sample](http://gal.brno.me/#lombok).

 ## License
-You can use SSG freely [under Mozilla Public License 2.0](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2)).
-There is one exception added in the license.
-It is not granted to develop a Wordpress plugin based on SSG.
-I am planning to do it.
+You can use SSG freely within [Mozilla Public License 2.0](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2)).
+There is one exception:
+Distributing Story Show Gallery within a Wordpress plugin or theme is permitted only for its author.

 ## SSG is easy to implement